trailblazer/reform/README.md

 Temporary note: This is the README and API for Reform 2.
 On the public API, only a few tiny things have changed.
 Here are the [Reform 1.2 docs](https://github.com/apotonick/reform/blob/v1.2.6/README.md).

-Anyway, please upgrade and _please report problems and do not assume that we will magically find out what needs to get fixed._ When in trouble, join us on [Gitter](https://gitter.im/trailblazer/chat).
+Anyway, please upgrade and _report problems_ and do not simply assume that we will magically find out what needs to get fixed.
+When in trouble, join us on [Gitter](https://gitter.im/trailblazer/chat).

 [Full documentation for Reform](http://trailblazerb.org/gems/reform) is available online, or support us and grab the [Trailblazer book](https://leanpub.com/trailblazer).